Bike touring in Bosnia

 Big supermarkets, hotels, and the city’s main tourist attractions accept card payments.
 However, you will need cash for small hostels, guesthouses, and campsites, lesser-known tourist attractions, restaurants, and shopping in small villages.

 I usually use a Revolut card when travelling to get a good conversion rate and avoid the hassle of looking for exchange offices.
-Using the Revolut card, you can withdraw cash from ATMs of Addiko Bank with no extra fees.
-Other banks might charge you an additional charge.
+With the Revolut card, you can withdraw cash from some UniCredit bank ATMs with no extra fees, while other banks might charge you an additional fee.

 Get a local SIM card to avoid an atrociously high phone bill for international roaming after your cycling holidays in Bosnia and Herzegovina.
 I always have one to research my route, find accommodation and stay in touch with people at home.